jmwaigom/Data-Cleaning-SQL/README.md

-# When Data Fails: A Deep Dive into a Project That Couldn’t Proceed
+# Beyond Repair: A Case Study in Unusable Financial Data
 ![skyscraper WEB](https://github.com/user-attachments/assets/16f03688-1d64-4516-9bfa-85ca22e19b49)
 ## Disclaimer
 This project is based on a hypothetical scenario created for educational and analytical purposes.
 Summit Wealth Partners does not represent a real company, and the datasets, transactions, and financial records used in this analysis are simulated.
 Any resemblance to actual persons, businesses, or financial institutions is purely coincidental.